HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 It is strongly RECOMMENDED that engineering teams reserve a **minimum of 30%** capacity during a Release to account for:

+* Responsibilities as a Release Engineer or Manager
 * Emerging security or operational issues
 * Contributions to community reviews for DCP RFC(s)
 * Integration between components
 * Regular DCP meetings